worshey/worshey/README.md

    ‎‎ ‎   /  ‎ ‎ ‎🔭 Currently work for ?

-    ‎ | ‎ 👀 Hiper-Interested on Ethical Hacking🕵🏼‍♂️🪤!!
+    ‎ | ‎ 👀 Hiper-Interested on Ethical Hacking 🕵🏼‍♂️

   🎮 The best CS and Fortnite player | ‎ 💜 Love anime